louimet/E-Calc/internal_doc/meetingMinutes.md

 3. put together zip file - <Includes> sheet for strategy, sheet for pseudocode, sheet for collab pattrs, doc for test results, sheet for incl/excl

+###Meeting - H961 Devang, Yuanwen, and Federico - Wednesday, March 16th, 2016

+Come up with tasks...

+* contact TA's for ASQ

+* Take ASQ to
+	1. Stephane
+	2. Tristan
+	3. Joey? substitute?

+* Create design spec (CRC) for what we have with a modification: change button functions to inputDigit(int i), inputLpar, inputRpar, inputExp, inputPlus, etc and put it in a different class where that class + expressionevaluator are the controller, mainView (and the history-view) is the view and the boolean isZs, the expression, the expression history and the library are the model

+* Implemet the revised CRC